RaySlash/nixcats-book/src/comparison.md

 - **How it Differs**:
   - Maintains a standard Neovim structure while leveraging Nix for reproducibility.
   - Emphasizes raw control with minimal abstraction.

-- **When to Use**: If NixCats feels too abstract or complex, this project is a good choice for hands-on, ground-up configuration.

 ---